timonson/gentle_rpc/README.md

 #### createRemote(url, options, handleUnsuccessfulResponse)

-- `url: string` fetch data from
+- `url: string` the URL to *fetch* data from.
-- `options: object` this object will be merged into default options for _fetch_ with exception of the two additional and optional properties `notification: boolean` and `id: string | number`.
+- `options: Options` this object sets the _fetch_ API options (_RequestInit_).
+  Additionally it contains the two optional properties `notification: boolean` and `id: string | number`.
-  - `notification` causes the server to make an empty response
+  - `notification` causes the server to make an empty response.
-  - `id` sets an custom id
+  - `id` defines a custom id.
-- `handleUnsuccessfulResponse: (response: object => any)` this optional callback is called, with the returned response object as argument, if _fetch_ was not successful (status code outside the range 200-299).
+- `handleUnsuccessfulResponse: (response: Response => any)` this optional callback is called, if _fetch_ was not successful (status code outside the range 200-299).
+It takes the returned response object as argument.
 - returns a _remote_ object (proxy).

 #### remote.method(values)